swimlane/swimlane-python/docs/examples/client.rst

     swimlane = Swimlane('192.168.1.1', 'username', 'password')

-A personal access token generated can also be used in place of a username and password.
+A personal access token can also be used in place of a username and password.

 .. code-block:: python